Love Study

 Let’s break these down in to my own terms, not those of the more academic vernacular.
 To me it is simply: 1) those whose brains retains information audibly and orally.
 Those who hear and remember.
 Thus listening and then repeating in speech the information they have heard.
 2) Those who make the brain a literal filing cabinet.
 When the hand allows the writing and printing to flow, those unique images that we scratch upon paper make imprints and landmarks in our brain— those who read and highlightin; make understandable notes in their own hand thus compiling a hard copy document.
 3) Then there are those who remember while their body is moving.
-4) Those whose skill of reading and comprehension is so finely tuned that retention and understanding of information is done on the fly so to speech.
-An efficient and very powerful skill to have been born with or those where reading is second nature.
+For example this student might have notes on the wall in a very visible way and then throw a soft ball against the wall and repeat the notes; almost like learning poetry.
+4) Those whose skill of reading and comprehension is so finely tuned that retention and understanding of information is done on the fly so to speak.
+An efficient and very powerful skill to have been born with or those where reading, and comprehension is second nature.

 The answer to the above needs to headline and to be the index to all your recorded learnings.